irisdum/openeo_datasets/README.md

 fit the polygon geometry given.
 The issue [https://discuss.eodc.eu/t/filter-spatial-create-datacubes-which-are-wider-than-the-input-polygons/581](https://discuss.eodc.eu/t/filter-spatial-create-datacubes-which-are-wider-than-the-input-polygons/581) documents this case.
 Until this is fixed, a script to clip (crop) the .nc sits along the generated ROI is given.
 The main script is `crop_data.py `and its configuration file is `crop.yaml`.

+# Open the MMDC dataset as torch tensor
+To open the SITS previously downloaded thanks to this script, you can use the `mmdc_sits` function defined in `src/openeo_mmdc/dataset/load.py`.